Published by Sarah Timmis on 2 May 2018

-This roundtable will discuss how blue-light services can further collaborate to create more efficient and more responsive emergency services.
-It will take place in Manchester.
+This roundtable discussed how blue-light services can further collaborate to create more efficient and more responsive emergency services.
+It took place in Manchester.

 This event is part of a wider series on ‘The future of public safety’ held in partnership with Motorola Solutions.